ericoporto/ags-manual-wiki/acintro1.md

 games.

-- It's **highly recommended** that you go with 32-bit colour since many modern computers don't support 8 or 16 bit screenmodes.
+- It's **highly recommended** that you go with 32-bit colour since many modern computers don't support 8 or 16 bit screen modes.
 Also 32-bit colour is required for the use of alpha transparency
 - Imported graphics are set to the chosen colour depth.
 Should you change your mind later, you would have to re-import all the graphics.